-The Brickbottom Green Line station will be tion contract worth nearly \$400 million was signed in 2013, and major site preparation infrastructure will be installed, and the sta-
+The Brickbottom Green Line station will be tion contract worth nearly \$400 million was signed in 2013, and major site preparation infrastructure will be installed, and the sta-Boston's North Station in just six minutes.

 COMMUNITY PATH EXTENSION

 The Somerville Community Path is a regionally-significant commuting and recre-14-mile Minuteman Commuter Bikeway to Somerville's west with the 15-mile Charles River path network.
 The section between Washington Street and Lechmere station will be particularly memorable, with expansive views from the viaduct as it climbs over the Fitchburg tracks.